+162 Section 234(2)(e) of the TA Act.

-- any person meeting the requirements of the definition of "water services provider" in section 1(1) will be exempt from the payment of income tax under section 10(1)(t)(ix); - the receipts and accruals of a water services provider is fully exempt from the payment of income tax under section 10(1)(t)(ix); - the exemption is not subject to the discretion or approval of the Commissioner; - a water services provider bears the onus of proving that it complies with the requirements of the definition of "water services provider" and must retain the necessary supporting evidence; - a water services provider must comply with reporting requirements the Commissioner may determine; and - a water services provider is potentially exempt from other taxes such as transfer duty, dividends tax, securities transfer tax, skills development levies and capital gains tax.
+- the exemption is not subject to the discretion or approval of the Commissioner; - a water services provider bears the onus of proving163 that it complies with the requirements of the definition of "water services provider" and must retain the necessary supporting evidence; - a water services provider must comply with any reporting requirements the Commissioner may determine; and - a water services provider is potentially exempt from other taxes such as transfer duty, dividends tax, securities transfer tax, skills development levies and capital gains tax.